univention/univention-corporate-server/doc/manual/software/ucs-versions.rst

 If a new release or errata updates are available, a corresponding notification is given when a user opens a UMC module.
-The availability of new updates is also notified via e-mail; the corresponding newsletters - separated into release and error updates - can be subscribed on the Univention website.
+The availability of new updates is also notified via email; the corresponding newsletters - separated into release and error updates - can be subscribed on the Univention website.
 A changelog document is published for every release update listing the updated packages, information on error corrections and new functions and references to the